Edinburgh Fringe with Kids: Free Outdoor Shows and the Family-Friendly Acts

 The whole month is essentially one continuous arts festival across the entire city.
 The Fringe is the largest and rowdiest of them.

 The other date worth knowing: Edinburgh International Children's Festival runs in late May/early June each year (May 30-June 7, 2026).
 Pure kids' theater.
-If you want a smaller, calmer, more focused kids' festival without the chaos of August, this is your alternative.
+If you want a smaller, calmer, more focused kids' festival without the August chaos, this is the alternative.

 The Free Outdoor Shows: The Real Family Magic

-Most families do not realize the Fringe has a free outdoor street performance program that runs throughout the festival.
-This is where most kids have their best Fringe memories.
+Most families don't realize the Fringe has a free outdoor street performance program that runs throughout the festival.
+This is where most kids will have their best Fringe memories.
+Lila's certainly were here, not in the ticketed shows we paid for.

 The Royal Mile (the main artery)

 From mid-morning to early evening, the Royal Mile (the long sloping cobbled street from Edinburgh Castle to Holyrood Palace) is closed to traffic and turned over to street performers.
-You will see:
+You'll see:

 - Living statues - performers painted gold or silver, holding eerily still until you tip them.